samanthaming/not-fancy-vue-todo/README.md

-# Not Fancy Todo App
+# Not Fancy Vue Todo App

 A simple, not fancy at all, Todo App built using Vue and Bulma.